 Wholesale Sales and Purchases.
 We examined real-time sales and purchases that were delivered during the period of study.
 We focused on intra-day bilateral contracts because these best represent the spot price of electricity in markets served by Duke and are the means by which Duke would likely profit by raising wholesale electricity prices.
 Under a hypothetical exercise of market power, we would expect higher sales prices or lower purchase prices during periods when transmission congestion arises.
-Daily average transaction prices ranged from \$\square\$ to \$\square\$ per MWh.
-There were days when Duke's positions may have potentially benefited from congestion.
-We analyzed these days further and did not find evidence of anticompetitive conduct.
+However, we did not identify any transactions that may have potentially benefited from congestion during the period of study.